reference-architecture-ai/reference-architecture.ai/content/docs/bert-qa-benchmarking/index.md

 ```
 Full [code in github](https://github.com/applied-knowledge-systems/the-pattern-api/blob/156633b9934f1243775671ce6c18ff2bf471c0ce/qasearch/export_load_bert.py)

-And when question comes from the user we tokenize and append question to potential answer before:
+And when the question comes from the user, we tokenise and append the question to the potential answer before:

 ```python
     token_key = f"tokenized:bert:qa:{sentence_key}"